This isn’t a game, you know… Now these games will determine which of you is fit to be my pet. – Rainbow Dash

 Meanwhile, the Mane Six are waiting at the finish line, and grow concerned when Dash isn't the first to cross.
 Seeing the rockslide in the distance, concern turns to panic, but they soon spot the tortoise heading their way, carrying a rather rueful Rainbow.

-Although the first one to finish the race was the falcon, Dash points out a technicality... she had said that the pet who crossed the finish line with her would earn the right to join Team Dashie, and that was the tortoise.
+Although the first one to finish the race was the falcon, Dash points out a technicality... she had said that the pet who crossed the finish line with her would earn the right to the space left in Team Dashie, and that was the tortoise.
 The falcon accepts this disappointment with dignity, and a wing shake for the winner.

 Perhaps the guilt at not trying to assist Dash in her predicament is the reason he takes it so well... or maybe it's because he can't actually speak up to object.
 Toss a coin to decide.
 Either way, Dash dubs her new pet Tank, in honour of his determination.
 When Fluttershy points out that Tank, being a tortoise, can't fly and will keep Dash grounded (but not in the good way), they rig up a propeller for him.
 Maybe she should rename him Helicopter.